The list of popular aromatherapy oils is too long to memorize. In fact, there are dozens! And dozens more.

 - ROSE: Combats hangover and hormone headache.
 Furthermore, reduces stress and worry.

-- SAGE: For feminine health.
-So it cools hot flashes.
-Quiets inexplicable anxiety.
+- SAGE: Ideal for feminine health.
+Cools hot flashes.
+Quiets anxiety.
 Eases labor pain.

 - SANDALWOOD: An aphrodisiac.
-That means it helps conquer inhibition and fear.
+Helps conquer inhibition and fear.
 Also promotes sleep.

 - VANILLA: Calms mind and body.
 So it can soothe a child’s fears.
 Or relieve menstrual cramps.